splunk-soar-connectors/trendmicrovisionone/README.md

 [comment]: # "Auto-generated SOAR connector documentation"
-# TrendMicroVisionOne
+# Trend Micro Vision One for Splunk SOAR

 Publisher: Trend Micro
-Connector Version: 1\.0\.1
+Connector Version: 1.1.0
 Product Vendor: Trend Micro
 Product Name: VisionOne
-Product Version Supported (regex): "\.\*"
+Product Version Supported (regex): ".\*"
-Minimum Product Version: 5\.3\.0
+Minimum Product Version: 5.5.0

-Trend Micro Vision One is a purpose\-built threat defense platform that provides added value and new benefits beyond XDR solutions, allowing you to see more and respond faster\.
-Providing deep and broad extended detection and response \(XDR\) capabilities that collect and automatically correlate data across multiple security layers—email, endpoints, servers, cloud workloads, and networks—Trend Micro Vision One prevents the majority of attacks with automated protection
+Trend Micro Vision One is a purpose-built threat defense platform that provides added value and new benefits beyond XDR solutions, allowing you to see more and respond faster.
+Providing deep and broad extended detection and response (XDR) capabilities that collect and automatically correlate data across multiple security layers—email, endpoints, servers, cloud workloads, and networks—Trend Micro Vision One prevents the majority of attacks with automated protection

 [comment]: # " File: README.md"
-[comment]: # "  Copyright (c) Trend Micro, 2022"
+[comment]: # "  Copyright (c) Trend Micro, 2022-2023"
 [comment]: # "  Licensed under the Apache License, Version 2.0 (the 'License');"
 [comment]: # "  you may not use this file except in compliance with the License."
 [comment]: # "  You may obtain a copy of the License at"